How to Groom a Sheltie

 Step 1: Line Brush The Undercoat

-Step 2: Precision Comb The Wispy Fur
+Step 2: Detangle The Wispy Fur

 Step 3: Trim Out Any Mats